sarahciston/codingcare/posts/guide.md

 Bonnie Nardi's concept of "end-user programming" dismantles the hierarchy of software maker/user and emphasizes the work a user does as another kind of programming.
 Every day we customize settings and change parameters, we put formulas in spreadsheets and create automatic workflows in photo editors.
 She argues these "end-users" are not naive but make intensive use of computers.
 She includes such tasks on a continuum with programming that addresses the machine at various levels, whether "close to the metal" like assembly languages or abstracted high-level languages like object-oriented programming.
 We see this continuum continuing to blur now with "prompt programming," which involves writing plain-text commands for generative AI systems.

+### Remember you know how to learn

+Nardi also reminds us we learn things like programming all the time.
+"The pervasiveness of formal systems shows that people readily invent, learn, and use them."
+Think of knitting patterns or baseball scoresheets, which both involve "the use of constructs familiar to programmers: modules of instructions, subroutines, global variables, means for specifying conditions, and iteration."

+>"The knitting instructions have several important similarities to the baseball scoresheet: a great deal of information is contained within a terse set of instructions; the instructions (while appearing incomprehensible to non-knitters) are accessible to any ordinary person who decides to learn to knit; and, just as the filled-out scoresheet records the way a game unfolded, the knitting instructions provide a permanent record of the way the task of knitting an afghan unfolds [...]"

+"It is only when people have a particular interest in something, such as knitting or baseball, [...] that they readily learn the formal languages and notations that describe the elements and relations of the system of interest."
+This may seem be obvious, but "People are likely to be better at learning and using computer languages that closely match their interests and their domain knowledge."

+So pick something you like to learn about, and don't assume it has to be hard to "count"!

 Ask ourselves: What do you want to make?
 What resources do you need to get there? /*More importantly, *why* do you want to put it in the world?*/ [xxxmovebelow?]

 co-teach | co-learn | co-work | co-create